 The Basis Peak adds more value in gyms where you workout or in exercises to track your activity.
-The tracker comes with all the modern sensors for fitness trackers and beats original Microsoft Band in the competition as well.
+The tracker comes with all the modern sensors for activity trackers and beats original Microsoft Band in the competition as well.
 But in general, you will find it the best pedometer which performs some other features like heart rate monitoring as well.